shengshuaihuang/Hashing-for-Image-Retrieval/README.md

 ## Hashing binary code
 After some pre-processing(center and normlize), 4096-d feature was transformed into 128-bit hashing binary code by using hashing method.

+##<span id="pklfile">PKL file</span>
+There are two pkl files named DPLM128Path.pkl, DPLM128Code.pkl and stored image path and corresponding hashing binary codes.
+There are all stored in list, but path's element is str and hashing binary code is tuple.

 ## <span id="database">Database</span>
 The hashing binary code are stored in the database with mysql.
 The database is named irs_sun397.sql and the table 'img' construction is bellow: